 As someone who travels (a LOT!), having the satisfaction of knowing that I can monitor it remotely is a great thing.
 I live in a very dusty area, so even without people bringing dust into the house, the breeze will blow stuff in and frankly it's nice to have something that is constantly attacking the situation without Heather and I having to vacuum constantly.

 My loft is probably the most challenging environment that you could possibly imagine for the POWERbot, so was curious how it would perform vs a traditional house with carpets instead of rugs.
-What I found is that it was able to navigate better than expected, including remembering where it's base station was for recharging.
+What I found is that it was able to navigate better than expected, including remembering where its base station was for recharging.
 The biggest challenge it had was getting tangled in some floor rugs I have where there are frayed edges.
-In this area it unfortunately got a bit tangled.
-However, performed admirably in navigating tight areas that were packed with furniture and finding the right path between couch and coffee table for instance.
+In this area it, unfortunately, got a bit tangled.
+However, performed admirably in navigating tight areas that were packed with furniture and finding the right path between the couch and coffee table for instance.

 Niki wasn't so sure though and I think she was wondering if we got a robot puppy for her to play with.
 One afternoon I found her following it around and then pawed at it while it sat in the dock charging ... likely saying, "come on!
 Let's explore the house together!"
 The Samsung POWERbot is also specifically designed with dog and cat owners in mind and it's capable of picking up hair and dander without getting clogged.

 This vacuum sucks - in a good way!
 The first thing I noticed was that compared to competitors I've experienced, it sounds like a real vacuum.
 It employs "CycloneForce Separation System" to help deliver a constant suction force without clogging, and it features a 12" wide brush and large rollers that are able to overcome small obstacles such as climbing over a door jamb to pass from one room to the next.